cusco-guide-inkanet-peru

 About Cusco

-The ancient city of Cusco, perched high in the Andes Mountains of Peru at an elevation of 3,400 meters (11,000 feet) above sea level, boasts a captivating history and breathtaking natural beauty.
-Surrounded by picturesque hills and nestled within the Sacred Valley of the Inca, Cusco is home to approximately 365,000 inhabitants, predominantly Mestizo and indigenous.
-Serving as the capital of the Cusco district, this historic city in southeastern Peru holds a special significance in the hearts of both locals and visitors alike.
+The ancient city of Cusco, perched high in the Andes Mountains at 3,400 meters (11,000 feet) above sea level, is a place where history, culture, and breathtaking landscapes come together.
+Nestled within the Sacred Valley of the Incas, this vibrant city is home to around 365,000 inhabitants, predominantly Mestizo and indigenous communities, who preserve the region’s rich traditions.
+As the historic capital of the Inca Empire, Cusco holds a special place in the hearts of both locals and visitors.

-The name “Cusco” originates from the Quechua word “Qosqo,” meaning ‘navel,’ a testament to its former role as the center of the Inca Empire.
-As one of the oldest continuously inhabited cities in South America, Cusco’s rich heritage is evident in its ancient Inca foundations and labyrinthine alleyways.
+The name “Cusco” comes from the Quechua word “Qosqo,” meaning “navel”—a reflection of its role as the center of the Inca civilization.
+Today, the city remains one of the oldest continuously inhabited places in South America, where Inca foundations blend with colonial architecture, creating a fascinating mix of the past and present.

 Dry Season